 One view is that the current governance of the Internet is sufficiently multistakeholder and inclusive in terms of involvement of all stakeholder groups [sources: Cisco, UK, U.S.A., ISOC].
 Those holding this view state that the current organizations, systems and processes have successfully met the needs of its stakeholders through “industry-led, bottom-up, voluntary, decentralized and consensus-based” processes.
 The current model has been cited has being “flexible, transparent and accountable”, “enabling a stable, open and innovative network of networks, the Internet today” [source: UK].
 These characteristics are credited with helping maximize flexibility and innovation and are cited as one reason why the Internet has been able to evolve and grow so quickly, both as a technological platform and as a means of expanding the free flow of commerce and ideas.

 Another view is that further evolution is needed to keep pace with the spread of the Internet around the world, how the Internet is used today and that the various players need to work together to ensure its ongoing evolution [sources: Saudi Arabia and Sudan, Algeria].
-Those holding this view state that, with regards to international Internet-related public policy, the role of one stakeholder – Governments – has not been allowed to evolve according to WSIS principles.
+Those holding this view state that, with regards to international Internet-related public policy, the role of one stakeholder – Governments – has not been allowed to evolve according to WSIS principles, para 35 of Tunis Agenda specifying that “Policy authority for Internet-related public policy issues is the sovereign right of States.
+They have rights and responsibilities for international Internet-related public policy issues”.
 They consider this to be one reason for ongoing challenges in dealing with various issues (e.g., exploitation of children, security, cyber-crime and spam, etc).
 Those with this view identify and raise issues associated with the flexibility, transparency and accountability of the current management structure and issues concerning, for example, the adequacy of the role of governments in ICANN through bodies such as the GAC (see Section 2.3.6).

 Res.
 102 (Rev. Guadalajara, 2010) recognized “§§ 71 and 78a) of the Tunis Agenda with regard to the establishment of enhanced cooperation on Internet governance and the establishment of the Internet Governance Forum (IGF), as two distinct processes”.
 The IGF brings stakeholders together annually to host a dialogue on international Internet-related public policy issues.